 Bill brings more than 30 years of investment, advisory and capital markets experience.
-Bill is currently Chairman of Inala, an organisation supporting individuals with disabilities, Chairman of Liverpool Partners and acts as an advisor to On Market Bookbuilds.
-Bill is also a director of the Australian Chamber Orchestra.
-He was previously Chairman of LifeHealthcare Limited and and Executive Director of Macquarie Bank.
+Bill is currently Chairman of Inala, an organisation supporting individuals with disabilities.
+He was previously Chairman of LifeHealthcare Limited and Executive Director of Macquarie Bank.

 Bill has LLB, B.Comm and M.Comm degrees.